jordanstotts/FlagTourneyFrontEnd/README.md

 - Heroku

 ## Stretch Goals
+- Add a form for people to suggest courses
 - Add a weather API to help see what kind of day it will be like on the course
+- Add a photo gallery section with pictures from past tournaments

 ## Wireframes